 - 1. Vegetative controls are an inexpensive and effective way to protect soil from raindrop impact, a major erosion force.
 It also decreases erosion due to flowing water by reducing its velocity.
 Roots from vegetation hold the soil in place and increase infiltration.
 Topsoil should be added where existing soils are not suitable for adequate vegetative growth.
-Amendments may include composted manures, sawdust or sludge.
-Check with the MDEQ, Solid Waste Branch, at (601) 961-5171 before using sewage sludge. - C Vegetative buffer zones are undisturbed or planted vegetated areas that surround a development, land disturbance activity or that border an intermittent stream or permanent water body.
+Please indicate if soil amendments are to be used. - Vegetative buffer zones are undisturbed or planted vegetated areas that surround a development, land disturbance activity or that border an intermittent stream or permanent water body.
 Buffer zones aid in sediment filtration and removal.
 If possible, construction site runoff should be spread out over entire buffer zone length.
 A minimum 15-foot wide buffer zone is recommended.
 A minimum 150-foot buffer zone is recommended adjacent to perennial streams and water bodies. - Sod stabilization, the most effective vegetative practice available, involves establishing long-term stands of grass with sod on exposed surfaces.
-Properly installed and maintained sodding can be more than 99 percent effective in reducing erosion. - C Protection of trees involves preserving and protecting selected trees that exist on the site prior to development.
+Properly installed and maintained sodding can be more than 99 percent effective in reducing erosion. - Protection of trees involves preserving and protecting selected trees that exist on the site prior to development.
 Mature trees provide extensive canopy and root systems that hold soil in place.
 It is important to provide tree protection to the tree drip line rather than only around the perimeter of the trunk.
-Shade trees also keep soils from drying rapidly and becoming susceptible to erosion, as well as increasing property value.
+Shade trees also keep soils from drying rapidly and becoming susceptible to erosion, in addition to increasing property value.

 - Tillage, with lime and fertilizer, may be important before seeding.
-The Cooperative Extension Service local agent can analyze soil for lime and fertilizer needs. - C Temporary seeding is the planting of fast-growing annual grasses to hold the soil in areas that will not be disturbed again for 30 or more days.
+The Cooperative Extension Service local agent can analyze soil for lime and fertilizer needs. - Temporary seeding is the planting of fast-growing annual grasses to hold the soil in areas that will not be disturbed again for 14 or more days.
+The appropriate temporary vegetative practices must be implemented immediately.
 For long term protection (greater than one year), permanent seeding should be initiated.
 The seeding chart on page 7 lists annuals that may be used.
-Mulching helps insure seed growth and is essential when slopes are steep, weather is hot or dry and soil conditions are poor. - C Permanent seeding is the use of perennial grass (with trees & shrubs) to stabilize the soil.
+Mulching helps ensure seed growth and is essential when slopes are steep, weather is hot or dry and soil conditions are poor. - Permanent seeding is the use of perennial grass (with trees & shrubs) to stabilize the soil.
+The appropriate permanent vegetative practices must be implemented immediately.
 The seeding chart on page 7 lists perennials that may be used.
-Vegetation is often not fully established until one year from planting.
+Vegetation is often not fully established until one (1) year from planting.
 Inspect, repair and re-seed as needed, evaluating choice of seed and quantities of lime and fertilizer.
 Use temporary seeding if the time of year is not appropriate for permanent seeding.
 Sodding may be needed in highly erodible areas.